jetho22/movienight/README.md

 ### Branching
 Before we start to work on a new feature (user story), we should pull the latest changes from the remote DAM branch, and create a new branch for the feature.

-Switch to the DAM branch, and pull the latest changes in to your local DAM branch
+Switch to the main branch, and pull the latest changes in to your local DAM branch
 ```
 git checkout main
 git pull
 ```

-Create a new branch from the DAM branch:
+Create a new branch from main:

 ```
 git checkout -b <feature_branch_name>